-So, you are looking for a guitar that needs to be a little smaller than standard.
+So, you are looking for a guitar that needs to be a little smaller than standard?

-This list contains a small selection of guitars that are 1/2 and 3/4 sized.
+This blog contains a small selection of guitars that are 1/2 and 3/4 sized.
 What does that mean, though?
 Well, it doesn't mean the size of the enitre guitar, weirdly enough!
 Some of these guitars are much smaller than 'normal' examples, and others are just a touch smaller overall.
 The '1/2' and '3/4' refers to the length of the fingerboard, and is normally measured in inches.
 Standard fingerboards tend to be between 24.75" and 25.5".

 Squier Mini Stratocaster